brianluft/social-media-translator/.github/README.md

 ```

 3. Build the project in Xcode:
-- Select your target device/simulator
+- Select your target device
 - Press ⌘B or select Product > Build

 ### Running Tests